mbsa-tud/tsad_platform/README.md

 3. Open the file and rename the class as above
 4. You **must** implement the `prepareDataTest` and `predict` functions.
 5. You **can** implement the `prepareDataTrain` and `fit` functions if your model needs a training step.
-6. You **can** implement the `getLayers` function if you want the platform to be able to display the layers of your model.
+6. You **can** implement the `getNetwork` function if you want the platform to be able to display the layers of your model.

 ### Create Model config